-Afterward, these candidate biomarkers undergo analytical and clinical validation processes.
+Afterward, these candidate biomarkers undergo analytical and clinical validation processes inorder to make it into the FDA's list of qualified biomarkers.
 The first one evaluates how accurately and reliably the biomarker candidate can be measured by a clinical testing platform.
 This analysis often compares results obtained from measuring the biomarker with the technique used in the discovery phase and with the clinical platform to determine the reproducibility of the results.

 The clinical validation entails assessing how robust and correlated to the clinical phenotype the test results are.
 Once a biomarker is validated on both parameters, it is ready to be implemented in clinical care 3, 4 .

 The constantly improving high-throughput methods and large cohort screening studies that are being performed over the last few years have generated an immense amount of data and possibilities for new biomarker discovery.
 Despite being a key tool for clinical progress, this process often gives disappointing results mainly due to the disproportion in the number of biomarkers identified in the early discovery phase and the ones that make it to clinical use.